MicrosoftDocs/learn/learn-pr/advocates/cv-classify-bird-species/includes/3-build-model.md

 ## Train the model

-We have created our dataset in Custom Vision, and now we can train our model.
-You can train the model by using the SDK, but we'll use the CustomVision.ai UI instead by completing these steps:
+We've created our dataset in Custom Vision, and now we can train our model.
+You can train the model by using the SDK, but we'll use the CustomVision.ai UI instead:

 1. Go to [customvision.ai](https://www.customvision.ai/?azure-portal=true).
 1. Select the **Bird Classification** project.